Frequently Asked Questions

 I have heard that I can cook and serve a meal at Jeremiah’s Inn.
 How do I go about it and what days are available?

-We are always looking for volunteers for the Evening Meal Program to cook and serve a meal at the Inn.
+We are always looking for volunteers for the Evening Meal Program to cook and drop off a meal at the Inn.
 For more information, click here.

 Am I or my client eligible for your Residential Recovery Program?